duncanmcclean/simple-commerce/docs/shipping.md

 ## Marking an order as shipped

-As of Simple Commerce v2.4, you may now mark an order as 'Shipped'.
+You can mark orders as 'Dispatched' (previously called 'Shipped').
 You can either do this programatically or via the Control Panel.

-Marking an order as shipped will dispatch an event which you can use to send notifications to customers.
+Marking an order as dispatched will trigger an event which you can use to send notifications to customers.

 ### Programatically